A note on the Hurwitz problem and cone spherical metrics: Introduction

 \section{Introduction}

-A branched cover $f$ of degree $d>1$ from a compact Riemann surface to another one gives a collection $\Lambda$ of finitely many partitions of $d$ of length less than $d$, called the {\it branch data} of $f$.
-Moreover, $\Lambda$ satisfies the celebrated Riemann-Hurwitz formula.
-On the other hand, there also exist many collections of partitions of $d$, called {\it exceptions}, which satisfy Riemann-Hurwitz formula but fail to be the branch data of any branched cover.
-The Hurwitz problem with a history more than 130 years asks for {\it enumerating branched covers with prescribed branch data with respect to some equivalence relation}.
-A simplified version of the problem is {\it whether such a branched cover exists with a given branch data}, which was solved \cite[Proposition 3.3]{EKS84} in the sense that there exist no exception if the target surface has positive genus.
-We mainly focus in this manuscript on branched covers to the Riemann sphere ${\Bbb P}^1$.
-In this case, both the original problem and the simplified version are still widely open although many mathematicians have already obtained a lot of understandings about both the branch data and the exceptions.
-See the classical \cite{Bo82, EKS84, Eze78, Fr76, Ger87, Huse62, KZ95, Me84, Me90, Sin70, Thom65} and the more recent \cite{Ba01, LZ04, MSS04, OP06, Pa09, PaPe09, PaPe12, PerPe06, PerPe08, Zh06, Zhu19, SX20} about this problem.
-The new results we obtain are all limited to the simplified version of the Hurwitz problem.
-We use the notations in \cite{CWWX15, SX20} in this manuscript.
+A branched cover $f$ of degree $d>1$ mapping a compact Riemann surface to another induces a collection $\Lambda$ comprising finitely many partitions of $d$, each with a length less than $d$, referred to as the {\it branch data} of $f$.
+Notably, $\Lambda$ adheres to the well-known Riemann-Hurwitz formula.
+Simultaneously, there exists a set of partitions of $d$, termed {\it exceptions}, that satisfy the Riemann-Hurwitz formula but do not qualify as the branch data for any branched cover \cite{Zh06}.

+The classical Hurwitz problem, spanning over 130 years of history, seeks to {\it enumerate branched covers with prescribed branch data under some equivalence relation}.
+A simplified variant involves determining {\it whether a branched cover exists with a given branch data}, a question resolved in \cite[Proposition 3.3]{EKS84}, asserting the absence of exceptions when the target surface has positive genus.
+Our focus in this manuscript centers on branched covers to the Riemann sphere ${\Bbb P}^1$.
+Despite substantial progress by mathematicians in understanding both branch data and exceptions, both the original problem and its simplified version remain open.
+Comprehensive works, both classical \cite{Bo82, EKS84, Eze78, Fr76, Ger87, Huse62, KZ95, Sin70, Thom65} and recent \cite{Ba01, LZ04, MSS04, OP06, Pa09, PaPe09, PaPe12, PerPe06, PerPe08, Zh06, Zhu19, SX20}, have contributed significantly to this complex problem.
+The new results presented in this manuscript pertain exclusively to the simplified version of the Hurwitz problem, employing notations from \cite{CWWX15, SX20}.

+{\it Cone spherical metrics} are conformal metrics on compact Riemann surfaces with constant curvature $+1$ and finitely many cone singularities.
+The problem of establishing the existence of such metrics with prescribed cone singularities on compact Riemann surfaces has remained open since its formal proposition by Troyanov \cite{Troyanov91}, with the sub-critical case being resolved in the 1980s.